Process map templates

 When to use the process mapping template

-How to use the process map template
+How to use the process map templates

 The goal of process mapping is to break down your project so that your teammates understand your objectives and how you plan to achieve them.
 By dividing the project into stages, you can avoid misunderstandings and ensure everyone is aligned before moving forward.
 Follow these steps to use the process map template: